 We serve males, females, and gender-diverse youth ages 12-17 (at admission) who are demonstrating unsafe behaviors that require a crisis-stabilization placement.
 All youth must be a resident of Fairfax County, Fairfax City, or the City of Falls Church.

 Our Areas of Expertise

 - Trauma histories

 - Mood and anxiety disorders

 - Emotional, social, and behavioral challenges

-- Minimum IQ of 68 (with exceptions)
+- Minimum IQ of 70 (with exceptions)

-We cannot accept youth who are regularly aggressive.
+We cannot admit youth who: